How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 This option requires more time and effort, but gives you direct contact with potential buyers.
 You can explain your water damage situation without information getting lost through agent translations.

-You’ll need to price competitively and be prepared to answer lots of questions about repairs.
+You’ll need to price competitively and be prepared to answer many repair questions.

 Benefits of Working with Cash Buyers